-5. Line your decking with trees (and lights)
+21. Line your decking with trees (and lights)

 Choose species of the same height to add welly to this look and the uniformity will draw the eye up and down to further enhance the length of your garden.

-6. Frame your favorite shed
+22. Frame your favorite shed

 A fresh coat of white paint is an easy way to create a clean and contemporary finish.

-7. Use decking as a contrast to gravel
+23. Use decking as a contrast to gravel

 It will add interest and a new level which is ideal especially in sloped gardens to add plants and garden furniture too for lounging, of course.

-8. Co-ordinate with your garden furniture also
+24. Co-ordinate your garden furniture

 Your decking area is a great starting point for this, so consider matching up your garden furniture to add that level of uniformity to your outdoor space.

-9. Nod to natural vibes
+25. Nod to natural vibes

 Choosing a light and natural finish to your decking will better reflect the rest of your garden or backyard space, making your decking area the perfect viewing spot.

-10. Add levels of loveliness with lights
+26. Add levels of loveliness with lights

 Ideal in contemporary spaces especially, use a mix of heights for more interest and to show off any planting too.

-11. Think: partitioned decking ideas for private dining
+27. Use partitioned decking ideas for private dining

 This raised decking idea features different ‘room’ areas within a Victorian garden and an interesting use of wood and staining to create a natural yet vibrant feel.